subvisual/subvisual.com/src/posts/2020-08-21-unsucking-your-project-onboarding/index.md

 ```

 As mentioned, we favour `asdf` for language version management.
 Usually this
-means we'll commit a `.tool-versions` in the repo to make everyone is running
+means we'll commit a `.tool-versions` in the repo to ensure everyone is running
-the same.
+the same language versions.

 Notice that since `asdf` is not required, we check if it isn't installed and if
 not, we notify the developer and ask for confirmation.
 Otherwise, we dive right